 1. The Best / Worst / Most Likely Exercise

 When a catastrophic thought appears, write down three things: the absolute worst outcome, the absolute best outcome, and the most realistic outcome.
 This simple exercise pulls your mind off the worst-case track and toward probability.
-Most of the time, the realistic outcome is far less dire than where your mind went first.

 2. Thought Labeling

 Instead of engaging with the content of a catastrophic thought, label it: "That's catastrophizing."
 This creates a moment of psychological distance between you and the thought — you observe it rather than inhabit it.
-Over time, labeling interrupts the automatic believability of catastrophic thoughts.

 3. Evidence Testing